TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Image/Index.rst

               <img src="###SRC###"
                    srcset="|*|###SRC### ###SRCSETCANDIDATE###,|*|###SRC### ###SRCSETCANDIDATE###" ###PARAMS### ###ALTPARAMS######SELFCLOSINGTAGSLASH###>

-         - :ts:`picture` renders a picture tag containing source tags for each resolution and an :html:`<img>` tag for the default image.
+         - :typoscript:`picture` renders a picture tag containing source tags for each resolution and an :html:`<img>` tag for the default image.

            .. code-block:: none